South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic unfolds.

 Education and Outreach

-SNC’s Maple Education Program has been cancelled: the Oschmann Forest has been opened so that people may visit our maple woodlot and experience a self-guided tour (interpretive signs on site).
+SNC’s Maple Education Program has been cancelled: the Oschmann Forest is open so that people may visit our maple woodlot and experience a self-guided tour (interpretive signs on site).

 Most outreach activites for other programs have been postponed, including the Stream of Dreams Program.